Nightswimming: Composition and lyrics

-The inspiration for the song has been debated by the band members.
-Stipe, in a 2001 Esquire article, suggested an origin of the song.
-"A few years ago, I wanted to write a song about night watchmen, so I hired one to guard the R.E.M. offices in Athens.
+The inspiration for the lyrics has been debated by the band members.
+Stipe suggested an origin in a 2001 Esquire article: "A few years ago, I wanted to write a song about night watchmen, so I hired one to guard the R.E.M. offices in Athens.
 I bought him a uniform and a flashlight and everything.
 He turned out to be kind of crazy and called me up in the middle of the night to tell me dirty stories about the Kennedys.
 I wrote the song about him, but he was so paranoid he said he was going to sue me, so I changed the lyric from 'Night watchman' to 'Nightswimming.'"

 Conversely in the past, Mills said, "It's based on true events", explaining that in the early 1980s R.E.M. and its circle of friends would go skinny dipping after the Athens clubs closed at night.
 "We'd go to parties, we'd go to the clubs and we'd go to the Ball Pump, and there would be any number of these same 50 people, so it was a very tight circle of friends."
 Peter Buck holds a similar interpretation.
-However, Stipe has denied that that is the topic of the song; rather, Stipe says the song is about a "kind of an innocence that's either kind of desperately clung onto or obviously lost."
-Stipe said there are autobiographical elements to the song, but insists most of it is "made up."
+Stipe says the song is about a "kind of an innocence that's either kind of desperately clung onto or obviously lost," and that it is only partly autobiographical.